 The Lens is a free handheld, take-home device that lets you collect the artworks and objects you discover in our new centrepiece exhibition, The Story of the Moving Image.
 What you collect will be curated into an online collection.
 You can delve deeper into the stories and ideas behind your favourite parts of the museum and discover new films, TV shows, videogames and art to watch, play and experience.

 Recently visited ACMI?

-Thanks to our Lens concept, design and production collaborators; Lumicom, Second Story and Swinburne University’s Centre for Design Innovation.
+Thanks to our Lens concept, design and production collaborators; Second Story, Swinburne University’s Centre for Design Innovation and Lumicom.

 Frequently asked questions

 At the entrance to the new centrepiece exhibition, The Story of the Moving Image.
 If you are an ACMI Member, go to the information desk to collect your new member card which has your Lens embedded in it.

 The Lens code is a random combination of letters and numbers.